rd235/vde_dnsutils/README.md

 ```
 $ fqdndhcp4 -i vde0 -r 208.67.220.220
 ```
-As above, -r  option specifies which DNS will be used by fqdndhcp.
+-r specifies which DNS will be used by fqdndhcp.
 If the option is missing, fqdndhcp uses the name server defined in /etc/resolv.conf which could not be reachable from the virtual network.

 #### 3A. test fqdndhcp4 (running the client on a real host)